Meg Patterson

 Margaret Angus Patterson (9 November 1922 – 25 July 2002) was a Scottish surgeon and medical missionary who developed a method for treating drug addiction she called "neuro-electric therapy" (NET).
-While the therapy gained public attention through celebrity endorsements, it was initially met with skepticism by the medical community due to a lack of formal evidence.
-However, modern clinical trials have since validated the approach, finding that a device based on her principles is effective for reducing opioid withdrawal symptoms and leading to FDA market clearance.
+While the therapy gained public attention through celebrity endorsements, it was met with skepticism by the medical community due to a lack of formal evidence.
+Some modern clinical trials have found that a device based on her principles is effective for reducing opioid withdrawal symptoms.

 Early life and education

 Margaret Angus Ingram was born in Aberdeen, Scotland, in 1922.
 The daughter of Alexander Ingram, she was the youngest of five children.
 Patterson started medical school at 21 during World War II, and qualified as a member Fellowship of the Royal Colleges of Surgeons when she was 25, the only woman in the group.

 Career

 Patterson went to India as a medical missionary.
 While in India she met George Patterson in Kalimpong and they married in 1953; the couple were committed Christians.
 George Patterson had become famous through his involvement with the Dalai Lama, and his reporting on the 1959 Tibetan uprising and the subsequent events in China's annexation of Tibet.
 For her work establishing and expanding clinics in India she was awarded the MBE in 1961.

 In 1964, she moved to Hong Kong with her husband, where she was appointed surgeon-in-charge at Tung Wah Hospital.
 They remained in Hong Kong until 1973.

 In 1972, other doctors in Hong Kong, H.L.
 Wen and S.Y.C.
 Cheung, published their work on electroacupuncture for treatment of addiction.
 Patterson adopted their method, developing a technique called "neuro-electric therapy" (NET), replacing the acupuncture needles with electrodes, making this a form of cranial electrotherapy stimulation.
 On returning to the UK she and her husband collaborated to popularise the technique, which became popular with rock and pop stars.

 The medical and scientific community was skeptical about the technique.
 Patterson found herself building clinics with minimal funding, much as she had in India.

 In 1974, Patterson treated Eric Clapton for heroin addiction.

 In 1976, Patterson set up a clinic in Broadhurst Manor, East Sussex, funded by the Robert Stigwood Organisation.
 Donors misleadingly marketed the clinic as "a cure for heroin addiction", which it was not.
 In 1981, funding ran out and she moved the clinic to California.

 A 1986 article in New Scientist said that the medical establishment viewed Patterson as a quack for trying to remove addiction with tiny electrical currents, and that one clinical trial found it to be ineffective.
 People magazine said there was "disbelief and even hostility from Britain's medical establishment and from the US medical world".